McMenamins Anderson School

 While we're just getting started, take a look at our "Before Gallery."

 Built in 1931 as Bothell Junior High, the art-deco style Anderson School will soon be transformed.
 Comprised of four buildings across 5.41 acres, three blocks north of the intersection of Routes 527 and 522 and approximately 13 miles north of Seattle, Wa.
-McMenamins will be renovating the property to include 73 hotel rooms with private baths, restaurants and small bars, on-site brewery, a first-run movie theater and an updated soaking and swimming pool with a full service spa.
+McMenamins will be renovating the property to include 72 hotel rooms with private baths, restaurants and small bars, on-site brewery, two first-run movie theaters and an updated swimming pool and meeting and event spaces.

 Outdoors, plans include: courtyards with fire pits, a space for live music, gardens and additional community green space connected to nearby Horse Creek.

 Built in 1931 as a junior high, the main W.A.
 Anderson School building is three stories high in art-deco style, designed by Seattle architect Earl Morrison.
 In 1941, additional classrooms were constructed.
 In 1959, three ancillary buildings were constructed.

 Applications for positions are not being accepted at this time.
 Check back in Spring 2015 for more information.